ComplianceAsCode/content/docs/manual/developer/04_style_guide.md

     * `notes`
         * Must be a block
     * `rules`
-        * Must be a valid rule id
+        * Must be a list of valid rule id

 ### Profile